People Can't Stop Watching Unveiling Video Of This New Glitter Eye Shadow

 Isn't it amazing how you can consider yourself a grown adult and yet still be completely speechless and drooling when something shiny catches your eye?
 What are we, birds?
 Babies?
 Gollum?

 Nope.
 We're just beauty fanatics who are about to snag the spotlight at the office holiday party.
-Beauty guru Pat McGrath is continuing to dazzle us with her new Metalmorphosis 005 kit, which will be available on her website on November 15 (so soon!) and at Sephora on November 22.
+Beauty guru Pat McGrath is continuing to dazzle us with her new Metalmorphosis 005 kit, which will be available on her website on November 15.
 Just tell us these sparkling layers of silver pigment, liquid, and cream goodness aren't tempting you.

 Nope.
 We're just beauty fanatics who are about to snag the spotlight at the office holiday party.
-Beauty guru Pat McGrath is continuing to dazzle us with her new Metalmorphosis 005 kit, which will be available on her website on November 15 (so soon!) and at Sephora on November 22.
+Beauty guru Pat McGrath is continuing to dazzle us with her new Metalmorphosis 005 kit, which will be available on her website on November 15.
 Just tell us these sparkling layers of silver pigment, liquid, and cream goodness aren't tempting you.

 Or you can just smear it on your arm and stare at it for hours.
 Don't think we won't be doing that.